 12. Teaching: Providing instruction, disseminating knowledge, and evaluating acquisition of knowledge and skill in professional psychology.
-READINESS FOR ENTRY TO READINESS FOR PRACTICUM READINESS FOR INTERNSHIP PRACTICE 12A.
-Knowledge No expectation at this level Demonstrates awareness of theories of Demonstrates knowledge of didactic learning and how they impact teaching learning strategies and how to accommodate developmental and individual differences 12B.
-Skills No expectation at this level Demonstrates knowledge of application of Applies teaching methods in multiple teaching methods settings

-13. Supervision: Supervision and training in the professional knowledge base of enhancing and monitoring the professional functioning of others.
+READINESS FOR PRACTICUM READINESS FOR INTERNSHIP READINESS FOR ENTRY TO PRACTICE 12A.
+Knowledge No expectation at this level Demonstrates awareness of theories of learning and how they impact teaching Demonstrates knowledge of didactic learning strategies and how to accommodate developmental and individual differences 12B.
+Skills No expectation at this level Demonstrates knowledge of application of teaching methods Applies teaching methods in multiple settings others.
 READINESS FOR PRACTICUM READINESS FOR INTERNSHIP READINESS FOR ENTRY TO PRACTICE 13A.
 Expectations and Roles Demonstrates basic knowledge of Demonstrates knowledge of, purpose for, Understands the ethical, legal, and expectations for supervision and roles in supervision contextual issues of the supervisor role 13B.
 Processes and Procedures No expectation at this level Identifies and tracks progress achieving the Demonstrates knowledge of supervision goals and tasks of supervision; models and practices; demonstrates demonstrates basic knowledge of knowledge of and effectively addresses supervision models and practices limits of competency to supervise 13C.
-Skills Development Displays interpersonal skills of Demonstrates knowledge of the supervision Engages in professional reflection about communication and openness to feedback literature and how clinicians develop to be one's clinical relationships with 1 skilled professionals supervisees, as well as supervisees'
+Skills Development Displays interpersonal skills of Demonstrates knowledge of the supervision Engages in professional reflection about communication and openness to feedback literature and how clinicians develop to be one's clinical relationships with skilled professionals supervisees, as well as supervisees'